 Quebec is Canada’s predominantly French-speaking province so be prepared to speak French.
 With beautiful architecture, there’s so much to do in Quebec!

-- Enjoy cafe culture in Montreal in the summer.
+- Enjoy cafe culture in Montreal in the summer, then experience Montreal in winter!

 - Go skiing at these ski hills near Quebec City.